Grand Order of Water Rats: Activities

 The order raises money by organising shows, lunches, dinners, and other events.
 Its objectives of the charity are "to assist members of the theatrical profession, or their dependents, who, due to illness or old age are in need".
 When possible additional funds raised go to a diverse range of charities and good causes including hospitals, health charities, and benevolent funds.

 Membership

 Membership is limited to 180 male members of the entertainment industry plus 20 Companion Rats.
-Some Water Rats are household names but many are not, but all must be respected and trusted by their peers.
-Joining the Order is a complicated process that involves finding a proposer and seconder within the Order, consideration by the Order's Grand Council, and finally a vote which needs a large majority for success.
+Some Water Rats are household names, but many are not; all must be respected and trusted by their peers.
+Joining the Order is a complicated process that involves finding a proposer and seconder within the Order, consideration by the Order's Grand Council, and finally, a vote, which needs a large majority for success.

 A member of the public can become a Friend of the Water Rats.
-There is also a small number of Companion Rats, distinguished men from various fields of business and influence who are not performers but who have achieved recognition for their support and friendship of the Order.
+There are also a small number of Companion Rats, distinguished men from various fields of business and influence who are not performers but who have achieved recognition for their support and friendship of the Order.
 These include Bob Potter, the late Prince Philip, Duke of Edinburgh, King Charles III and Prince Michael of Kent.